 Your best training would be previous experience in a social service program, school, or community organization.

 You do not need a specific certification to become a school liaison.
 But school home liaisons often work with refugee and immigrant populations.
-You can take our free class about educating refugee and immigrant students.
-It includes a lesson about working with families.

 Experience for school liaisons